E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Methodology

 Driving commands, however, are often emotionally neutral, which would encourage the model to ignore emotion if trained naively.
 To break this bias and disentangle intent from tone, we introduce emotion-aware command augmentation.
 For each command $C^{(i)}$, Qwen2.5-VL generates $K$ paraphrases $C^{(i)}_{\text{aug}} = \{C^{(i)}_1, \ldots, C^{(i)}_K\}$ that preserve the driving goal while varying the attitude or intensity.
 Each augmented command $C^{(i)}_k$ is assigned a VAD label $e^{(i)}_k$ via the same mapping procedure, forming an augmented set $\mathcal{C}^*$ that creates neighborhoods of semantically equivalent but affectively distinct commands (Fig.~\ref{fig:emotion_aug}).
 This forces the model to attribute changes in $e$ to changes in tone rather than intent.

 We then perform supervised fine-tuning (SFT) to equip the VLM with explicit emotion understanding.
-Given augmented command-emotion pairs $\{(C^{(i)}_k, e^{(i)}_k)\} \subset \mathcal{C}^*$, we cast emotion prediction as conditional generation with an instruction template (Appendix~\ref{appx:prompts}) and define the loss as
+Given augmented command-emotion pairs $\{(C^{(i)}_k, e^{(i)}_k)\} \subset \mathcal{C}^*$, we cast emotion prediction as conditional generation with an instruction template (Appendix~D) and define the loss as:

 where $p_{\theta}$ denotes the model’s distribution over quantized VAD tokens.
-Rather than adding a separate sentiment head, this continuous, instruction-style formulation embeds $e$ into the same generative reasoning process as other outputs, enabling E3AD to represent fine-grained shifts in affect while keeping the underlying driving intent fixed and later conditioning planning behavior directly on the inferred emotion.
+Rather than adding a separate sentiment head, this continuous, instruction-style formulation embeds $e$ within the same generative reasoning process as other outputs, enabling E3AD to represent fine-grained shifts in affect while keeping the underlying intent fixed, and to condition planning behavior directly on the inferred emotion.